ing-bank/rokku/docs/Proxy_mode_dd.md

 response (eg. list buckets)
 * All Ceph permissions are done with use of one NPA account, although security definitions are also maintained by STS (and related components)
+* Changes in AWS signatures we have to support in proxy

 ## Decision outcome